-In monitoring bird migration and population dynamics, it has become popular to use machine learning for species identification based on recordings of bird vocalizations \citep{tolkova2019feature}.
-The state-of-the-art in this field relies on deep neural network (DNN) classifiers, which can have excellent performance when large numbers of labeled audio recordings are available for each species \citep{lehikoinen2023successful}.
-Unfortunately, accurate labels of the species vocalizing can be challenging to obtain, particularly for rare species.
-To address the problem of limited labels in training DNN classifiers, it is common to augment the observed data with fake data \citep{lauha2022domain}.
+In monitoring bird migration and population dynamics, machine learning has become popular for species identification based on bird vocalization recordings \citep{tolkova2019feature}.
+The state of the art is based on deep neural network (DNN) classifiers, which can perform excellently when a large number of labeled audio recordings are available for each species \citep{lehikoinen2023successful}.
+Unfortunately, accurate labels can be difficult to obtain, particularly for rare species.
+To address the problem of limited labels in DNN classifier training, it is common to augment observed data with fake data \citep{lauha2022domain}.
 For example, one can take the original labeled spectrograms of the bird audio recordings, and for each observed spectrogram generate multiple fake spectrograms that are perturbations.
-Ideally, these perturbations would mimic real-world variation in bird vocalizations, but in practice, this process tends to be quite ad hoc.
+Ideally, these perturbations would mimic real-world variation in bird vocalizations, but in practice this process tends to be quite ad hoc.

 We apply NIFTY to a Finland bird species monitoring study \citep{lehikoinen2023successful} with the goals of improving data augmentation for downstream DNN classifiers or alternatively directly using NIFTY for classification based on limited training data.
-By training NIFTY on available spectrogram data from a species of interest, we can learn lower dimensional structure in the data and exploit this structure in generating new spectrograms representative of the variation in calls from a given species.
-This should provide a more accurate approach for generating new spectrograms that are close to the limited available training data for use in data augmentation for DNNs.
-Current practice adds an arbitrary amount of noise, shifts the spectrogram image slightly, and/or masks some of the data \citep{salamon2017deep}.
+By training NIFTY on available spectrogram data from a species of interest, we can learn a lower-dimensional structure in the data and exploit this structure in generating new spectrograms representative of the variation in calls from a given species.
+This should provide a more accurate approach to generate new spectrograms that are close to the limited available training data for data augmentation.
+Current practice adds an arbitrary amount of noise, slightly shifts the spectrogram image, or masks some of the data \citep{salamon2017deep}.